-Before joining Hull York Medical School in 2019, Lauren lived and studied in Leeds, UK.
+Before joining Hull York Medical School in 2019, Lauren was teaching and studying at the University of Leeds, UK.
 Her PhD investigated the factors influencing students use of technology-enhanced learning (TEL) resources and examined the current levels of TEL evaluation within the field of anatomical education.

 View Lauren's publications on ORCID.